wp-plugins/marctv-jquery-video-embed/readme.txt

 `<a class="flashvideo soundonly" href="http://www.youtube.com/watch?v=TJHX52TXgm4">My Title</a>`

 Look all of them up in jquery.marctv-video.css and feel free to overwrite this rules with your own rules in your template's style.css.

+= specify start time =

 It is also possible to link to a specific start time for youtube videos.
-This script converts links like <a class="flashvideo" href="http://www.youtube.com/watch?v=TJHX52TXgm4&t=1m20s">My Title</a> to the appropriate time format.
+This script converts links like `<a class="flashvideo" href="http://www.youtube.com/watch?v=TJHX52TXgm4&t=1m20s">My Title</a> to the appropriate time format.`

 == Changelog ==